-We currently offer prepaid mobile phone top-up services in the U.K., Australia, New Zealand, Ireland, Poland, the United States and, with the acquisition of Transact, Germany.
-We plan to expand our top-up business in these and other markets by taking advantage of our existing relationships with mobile phone operators and retailers.
+We plan to expand our prepaid mobile phone top-up business, which is currently focused on the U.K. and Australia, into our other markets, including the United States and Poland, by taking advantage of our existing relationships with mobile phone operators and retailers.
 This expansion will depend on various factors, including the following:

-the ability to negotiate new agreements in these markets with mobile phone operators and retailers,

-- · the continuation of the trend of increased use of electronic prepaid airtime among mobile phone users, - the development of mobile phone networks in these markets and the increase in the number of mobile phone users, and - the availability of financing for the expansion.
+- the ability to negotiate new agreements for those markets with mobile phone operators and retailers, - the continuation of the trend of increased use of electronic prepaid airtime among mobile phone users, - the development of mobile phone networks in these markets and the increase in the number of mobile phone users, and - · the availability of financing for the expansion.